jessejlt/interview/README.md

 > Asked by Twitch

 Find all numeric compliments in a list.

 **Example**
 Input: [2, 1, 3, -2, -1, 2]
 Output: [2, 1]

+`stock_prices.go`

+> Asked by Interview Cake

+You're given a list of integers, each value denoting the price of a stock, and each index the minute after stock opening.
+Determine the maximum amount of money that could have been made without shorting, meaning you must buy low and sell high.

+**Example**
+Input: [10, 12, 8, 14, 13]
+Output: 6